Light-induced switching between singlet and triplet superconducting states: Results

 Immediate future directions include searching for experimental signatures of a sub-gap opposite-parity Bardasis-Schrieffer mode, in addition to applying this methodology to realistic tight-binding models of candidate materials, including $1\text{T}'\,\text{W} \text{Te}_2$ and moire heterostructures of transition metal dichalcogenides.
-Following experiments that use pump-probe microscopy to detect the conventional Higgs mode via a linear scaling between pump intensity and the amplitude of resulting gap fluctuations \cite{Shimano2020,Matsunaga2013,Yuzbashyan2006}, a simple optical protocol may be to search for gap fluctuations scaling with the \textit{square root} of the pump intensity, indicating an amplitude mode coupling linearly to light.
-Additionally, an intriguing open problem is under what general conditions does a subleading stationary point in the free energy become a \textit{local minimum}.
+Following experiments that use pump-probe microscopy to detect the conventional Higgs mode via a linear scaling between pump intensity and the amplitude of resulting gap fluctuations \cite{Shimano2020,Matsunaga2013,Yuzbashyan2006}, a simple optical protocol may be to search for gap fluctuations scaling with the square root of the pump intensity, indicating an amplitude mode coupling linearly to light.
+Additionally, an intriguing open problem is under what general conditions does a subleading stationary point in the free energy become a local minimum.
 We have found that the only examples of metastable states are Kramers partners with chiral pairing, i.e. $p_x\pm ip_y$ order parameters in lattices where the $p_x$ and $p_y$ orders are degenerate.
-We have also found that the stabilization of metastable minima in centrosymmetric and TRS systems relies on the presence of fluctuations, beyond the purview of purely mean-field approaches.
-Understanding generic conditions for a system to support a metastable superconducting instability is an important direction for future work.
+It would be fruitful to further understand the necessary conditions for a system to support a metastable superconducting instability.
+Another interesting direction would be to model heating effects from irradiation with an ultrafast pulse, accounting for microscopic mechanisms for heat dissipation not included in our methods.
+Lastly, throughout this work we use effective renormalized interaction strengths $v_i$ as phenomenological parameters for emergent pairing at low energy scales.
+Detailed modeling of these parameters in candidate materials, via renormalization group treatments and incorporating RPA effects \cite{Hackner2023}, is an important direction for future work.